Kirtkub/loopScheduledMessagesTelegramBot/README.md

 # Telegram Scheduled Messages Bot

-A Next.js application for scheduling and sending Telegram messages in multiple languages (Italian, Spanish, English) with automated delivery and admin reporting.
+A Next.js application for scheduling and sending Telegram messages in multiple languages (Italian, Spanish, English) with automated daily delivery and admin reporting.

 ## Live Dashboard